SocieteGenevoiseDonnees/SocieteGenevoiseDonnees.github.io/readme.md

 images should be placed in `/assets/`

 ### editions
-new editions are placed in _posts the core *blog* post introducing the topic needs the tag category in the front matter, sub pages cannot have this attribute or else they will show up on the main page.
+new editions are placed in _posts.
+They must have the date preceeding them in the format `YYYY-MM-DD-title.md`.
+The core *blog* post introducing the topic needs the attribute `category` in the front matter.
+Sub pages cannot have this attribute or else they will show up on the main page.
 To link between files merely add `{% page_url the-name-of-the-markdown-file %}.

 #### Jupyter Notebooks